bmyers4495/Bible-Studies/Notes/Origen's-Explanation-of-Arche.md

 >  [1 Corinthians 15:25-26 - NKJV](https://bolls.life/NKJV/46/15/)
 >  <sup> 25 </sup>For He must reign till He has put all enemies under His feet. <sup> 26 </sup>The last enemy <i>that</i> will be destroyed <i>is</i> death.

 Thus, the intent of the good way is to be considered, namely that those who have believed in God on account of His word have one activity left - to know God.
-Origen argues this is the piece of the road which Jesus repaired, as man has no ability of intimately know God without Christ.
-It follows that the Word's incarnation is the beginning or arche of a transition into God's good way.
+Origen argues this is the piece of the road which Jesus repaired, as man has no ability to intimately know God without Christ.
+It follows that the Word's incarnation is the beginning or arche of a transition into God's good way - the road to our ability to know God.

 # Beginning of Creation

+Simply stated, the beginning of creation, refers to anything of this physical word.
+Origen even goes on to argue the Son is the demiurge or artisan over all that is created in this physical world.
+Examples of this usage include [Gen 1:1](../Bible-Summary/Genesis#ch1) and [Job 3:8](../Bible-Summary/Job#ch3).

+It is clear that this use of the word arche applies, as [John 1:3](../Bible-Summary/John.md#ch1) states that nothing was made or generated without Him.

 # Beginning of Substance